 Patellar Tendonitis Treatment

-After examining your knee, legs and gait, your doctor requests imaging tests to fully diagnose patella tears or tendonitis.
-Unless the tears are large and extensive, your doctor starts your treatment with the most conservative and non-invasive approaches first and moves to more aggressive treatments as needed.
+After examining your knee, legs, and gait, your doctor requests imaging tests to diagnose patella tears or tendonitis fully.
+Unless the tears are extensive, your doctor starts your treatment with the most conservative and non-invasive approaches first and moves to more aggressive treatments as needed.
 Treatment options include:

 - Rest and activity modification to reduce the cause of patellar tendon tears, giving your body the chance to heal

 - Ice to reduce inflammation and numb pain

 - Medications, such as over-the-counter pain relievers or short-term prescription medication, to control pain symptoms

 - Assistive devices like a knee brace to protect the tendon from further tearing and provide added support, or crutches along with the brace to keep your weight entirely off the affected knee until it heals

 - Physical therapy techniques such as strengthening exercises to adjust any muscle imbalances, stretching exercises to increase flexibility, iontophoresis that pushes topical medication into your skin via electrical stimulation, or a patellar tendon strap that redistributes the forces exerted on the patella tendon and gives it extra support

 - Injections that may include corticosteroids for inflammation, pain-relievers, or platelet-rich plasma to promote the growth of new tissue and accelerate healing